adriandgr/onzo.ca/contact.md

 I don't *tweet* as much as I should but I find this tool to be incredibly useful for connecting all sorts of creative individuals.
 Its 140 character format and distribution method is fast // simple // open // elegant // and encourages new connections while providing a unique emphasis on ephemera.
-You may follow me at [adgr72] [1].
+You may follow me at [ONZOart] [1].
 If you're following me right after reading this, I encourage you to also *@mention* me with the hashtag *#webart*, and I will reply back to you!

 *GitHub* is a tool which I'm just